odpi/egeria-docs/site/docs/guides/planning/guide.md

 - [ ] [Set up unique certificates](/egeria-docs/guides/admin/configuring-the-omag-server-platform/#transport-layer-security-tls) for your OMAG Server Platforms.
 - [ ] [Use an encrypted configuration document store](/egeria-docs/guides/admin/configuring-the-omag-server-platform/#configuration-store) for your platforms since configuration documents can have certificates and passwords in them.
 - [ ] [Implement the metadata security connectors for your organization](/egeria-docs/services/common/metdata-security) to ensure only authorized users access metadata.
-- [ ] Choose and [configure the audit log destinations](/egeria-docs/guides/admin/servers/configuring-a-metadata-server/#configure-the-audit-log) for your OMAG Servers.
+- [ ] Choose and [configure the audit log destinations](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configure-the-audit-log) for your OMAG Servers.
-- [ ] Ensure you have at least one [Egeria metadata server](/egeria-docs/guides/admin/servers/configuring-a-metadata-server/#configure-the-local-repository) in each of your [open metadata repository cohorts](/egeria-docs/services/omrs/cohort).
+- [ ] Ensure you have at least one [Egeria metadata access store](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configure-the-local-repository) in each of your [open metadata repository cohorts](/egeria-docs/services/omrs/cohort).
-- [ ] [Assign a separate user id for each of your servers](/egeria-docs/guides/admin/servers/configuring-a-metadata-server/#set-the-servers-user-id-and-optional-password) and ensure they are defined in your user directory and are authorized users according to the metadata security connectors.
+- [ ] [Assign a separate user id for each of your servers](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#set-the-servers-user-id-and-optional-password) and ensure they are defined in your user directory and are authorized users according to the metadata security connectors.
 - [ ] Consider where you need to have [multiple instances of the same server running to give continuous availability](/egeria-docs/guides/admin/guide).
 - [ ] Plan your use of the [event bus](/egeria-docs/concepts/event-bus): which technology to use (Apache Kafka is the default) and the names of the topics that your OMAG Servers will use.
 - [ ] Design the [governance zones](/egeria-docs/concepts/governance-zone) that you want to use to control the visibility of assets to different communities of users - or processes.